 To qualify for an Asheville School diploma, you must earn a total of 18.5 credits, must be enrolled during the entire Sixth Form year, and must pass all full-credit courses that year.
 All students must carry five courses each year.

 Standard Course of Study

-Before the fourth, fifth and sixth form years, the Academic Office reviews each student’s schedule in light of graduation requirements and college goals.
+Before each Fourth, Fifth, and Sixth Form year, the Academic Office reviews each student’s schedule in light of graduation requirements and college goals.
 Teachers recommend students for Honors and Advanced Placement level classes.
 See specific course descriptions for AP or Honors availability.
-The Academic Office will review your files to determine the classes that best match your profile.
+The Academic Office will review your files to determine the classes and sections that best match your profile.